Lifailon/TorAPI/README.md

 <a href="https://github.com/Lifailon/TorAPI/blob/main/LICENSE"><img title="License"src="https://img.shields.io/github/license/lifailon/TorAPI?logo=GitHub&color=white&label=License"></a>
 </p>

-Unofficial API server for RuTracker, Kinozal, RuTor and NoNameClub to get torrent files and other information by movie title, TV series or id.
-This project is an idea fork of [Torrents-Api](https://github.com/Ryuk-me/Torrents-Api) ✨ (all code is completely rewritten) for Russian-speaking torrent providers.
+Unofficial API for RuTracker, Kinozal, RuTor, NoNameClub and other torrent trackers to get torrent files and information by movie title, TV series or id.

+This project is inspired by ✨ [Torrents-Api](https://github.com/Ryuk-me/Torrents-Api) for Russian-speaking torrent providers.

-There are 2 types of queries:
+Two types of queries are supported:

 - **Search by title**, in which we will get all available distributions from the specified torrent tracker (its ID and brief information with a link to download the torrent file).
 - **Search by ID** of the specified provider, where we will get additional information: hash for direct download through torrent-client, links to Kinopoisk and IMDb databases, detailed description of the movie or TV series, as well as the content of the torrent-file (list and size of files).